 How do I apply for financial aid?

-1. Apply for a PIN (Personal Identification Number) at www.pin.ed.gov.
-Both you and your parent(s) (if applicable) will need a PIN.
-The PIN allows you the student and your parent to sign the Free Application for Federal Student Aid electronically.
+1. Apply for a FSA ID at www.fafsa.gov.
+Both you and your parent(s) (if applicable) will need a FSA ID.
+The FSA ID allows you the student and your parent to sign the Free Application for Federal Student Aid electronically as soon as it is completed at www.fafsa.gov.
+The FSA ID will also allow access to personal information on other Federal Student Aid Web sites.

 2. Go to www.fafsa.ed.gov and complete your Free Application for Federal Student Aid (FAFSA) online.
 This is the fastest and most accurate way to apply for financial aid.